maidsafe-archive/crust/README.md

   - [x] Tcp live port and backup random port selection
   - [x] Create send/rcv channel from routing to connections object
   - [x] Implement test for basic "hello world" two way communication
-  - [x] Set up Udp broadcast and respond when we have live port available (5483)
+  - [x] Set up Udp broadcast and respond when we have a port (we listen on any random port above 1024 [user space port])  available (broadcast port is 5483)
   - [ ] Have connection manger start, broadcast on udp broadcast for port 5483 (later multicast for ipv6)
   - [ ] Link ability to read and write bootstrap file as well as send to any node requesting it.
   - [ ] Add connection established/lost messages to be passed to routing (via channel)